tarek-gritli/temperature-heatmap-using-d3.js/README.md

 1. Clone the repository: `git clone https://github.com/your-username/temperature-heat-map.git`
 2. Navigate to the project directory: `cd temperature-heat-map`
 3. Install dependencies: `npm install`

+## Demo

+You can see a live demo of the project [here](https://temperature-heatmap-visualisation.netlify.app/).

 ## Usage